Resource Library

 Uncovering Foundation Prospects

-By Susan Whitmore
+by Susan Whitmore

 How do you uncover foundation prospects that might be interested in funding your nonprofit organization’s programs or operations?
 It may not be as difficult as you think.